armanbarghi/Hand-Hygiene-Tracking-System/README.md

 # Hand-Hygiene-Tracking-System
-In this project, we are using ESP32 as a beacon and as a client.
+In this project, we are going to use ESP as a BLE beacon and BLE scanner, which beacons are monitored by scanners through Bluetooth Low Energy.
-And connect the client to RPi by MQTT protocol to communicate with each other.
+The scanners send the data to the Raspberry Pi through the MQTT protocol, so that the Raspberry Pi collects the information as a database and sends the necessary commands through this protocol.
 We use Mosquitto as the broker of MQTT.

 Libraries for esp32: